E-List SignUp Form

-We have a wonderful child care program that we offer at the church.
-For many years now our church has provided outstanding care and spiritual education for preschool children.
-This year of transition has been especially hard on our Daycare as we had to shuffle classes to accommodate construction.
-Through all the confusion and relocation, our staff adapted and maintained their focus on loving our children.
+For many years now our church has provided outstanding care and spiritual education daily for preschool children.
 I love ministering to the children at Chapel on Wednesday mornings.
 Many of our church members bring their children to our Learning Center.
-I am grateful to Debbie Williams, Adrianne Cruz, and their staff for the great work they do.
+I am grateful to Debbie Williams, Adrianne Cruz and their staff for the great work they do.

 On top of all this we also had the best financial year in our church’s history.
 December is always a great month but this December was the best ever.
 Not only did we meet our actual expenses, but we exceeded our proposed budget for 2014, something we did not think we would be able to do.
 On top of that we received the largest gift in our history - $500,000 - to help us pay down the First Forward debt.
 We are looking at another large gift coming in the first quarter of the year to continue to help us with the First Forward debt retirement.
 We are grateful for Scot Woodruff and Sherri Slaven for their work in financial management.

 I don’t want to leave out James Reddig, Patty Minga, and Janet Agee for the work they do in keeping our building in great order.
 With all the constant activity around here that is quite a job.
 I also am grateful for the work of Christy Sutterfield.
 She has the title of Communications Director but she does much more to help our church fulfill its mission.